harthur/nomnom/README.md

 	sys.puts(options.filename);

 ### printing usage
 Nomnom prints out a usage message if `--help` or `-h` is an argument.
-You can disable this with the `printHelp` flag and specify the printing function with `printFunc` if you're not using node:
+You can disable this with the `printHelp` flag and specify the printing function with `printFunc`:

 	nomnom(opts, { printHelp: false }).parseArgs();